dereksodo/usaco/README.md

 # usaco
 my code for usaco problem set
-if there are any issues please tell me
+if there are any issues contact magicont@gmail.com